neekfenwick/testcafe-reporter-smtp/README.md

 - TESTCAFE_SMTP_TO_LIST  - comma separated list of email addresses to send reports to
 - TESTCAFE_SMTP_REPORTONLYFAILURES - causes no email to be sent if all tests passed (when you only want to be notified of tests failing)
 - TESTCAFE_SMTP_LOGGER   - true | false - passed to the `nodemailer` *logger* option, causes verbose output on the console
+- TESTCAFE_SMTP_DEBUG    - anything | undefined - config settings are printed with console.log for debugging - *WARNING:* Will expose passwords and other sensitive information from your config!

 ### Security and TLS